-I started by searching online for the most popular survey tools that fitted with at least one of our criteria, then shortlisted three survey options: Survey Monkey, Google Forms and SmartSurvey.
-Here’s brief description of each, taking into consideration our key criteria, with my final verdict:
+We started by searching online for the most popular survey tools that fitted with at least one of our criteria, then shortlisted three survey options: Survey Monkey, Google Forms and SmartSurvey.
+Here’s brief description of each, taking into consideration our key criteria, with our final verdict:

 What you get for your money: SurveyMonkey pricing options are relatively high in comparison to other options.
 There is free version which might be useful for small or informal surveys, but allows very little customisation of the look of the survey, no downloads of reports or data, and can only collect 10 questions and 100 responses per survey.

 Usability: Customisation and usability within survey monkey is great, if you’re on a paid version, but if not, you can’t add your own branding and logos to the survey design, which is frustrating.

 Overall Verdict: 6/10

 What you get for your money: Google Forms offers an unlimited amount of free surveys and space for well over 1,000 responses.
 For organisations who need to run large surveys on a smaller budget, this could be a good option.

 Data: The Google Suite does benefit from a high level of security and compliance certification.
 Google stores data on several servers located around the world.
 Although they do have Privacy Shield frameworks in place, none of their servers are in the UK.

 Usability: Themes for Google Forms are plentiful, the software makes email or web embedding easy and there are a number of ways to visualize your data.
 One downside is the need to be using Google’s other suite of products (such as, Google Drive, Google Sheets and Google docs) in order to export data quickly and easily.